civol/HDLRuby/README.md

 include HDLRuby::Low
 ```

-It is then possible to load a low level representations of hardware as
+It is then possible to load a low-level representation of hardware as
 follows, where `stream` is a stream containing the representation.

 ```ruby
 hardwares = HDLRuby::from_yaml(stream)
 ```

-For instance, you can load a sample description of an 8-bit adder as follows:
+For instance, you can load the sample description of an 8-bit adder as follows:

 ```ruby
 typ,adder = HDLRuby::from_yaml(File.read("#{$:[0]}/HDLRuby/low_samples/adder.yaml"))